trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 Explanation :

 - The Ligo Set library has a function **add** to add one element to the Set of items.
-There is no concept of Class in Ligo, you use a library to apply functions on objects
+There is no concept of Class in Ligo, you use a library to apply functions on objects.
 - A list of operation is required to return.
 An empty list is returned here as there is no other contract to call.

 [Have a look on the Set library documentation](https://ligolang.org/docs/language-basics/sets-lists-tuples#sets)